 Major Challenges for Parthians

 When you start to study the history of Parthians, you soon find out that Mehrdad I (Mithradates), according to the historians, was a Cyrus of his time restoring Iran’s authoritative power as a large empire from a local government.
-Iran honored his accomplishments as a wise lawmaker who spread any admirable tradition of any nations in his territories.
+Iran honored his accomplishments as a wise lawmaker who spread any admirable tradition of any nation in his territories.
 Following a policy of tolerance, he let several ethnic groups live peacefully under his rule.
-He was a brave warrior in the battlefields while being a merciful character to his friends.
+He was a brave warrior on the battlefield while being a merciful character to his friends.

 After him, chaos prevailed in the empire.
 Then, Mehrdad II (Mithradates II), like Darius the Great, brought back peace and order to the country and surmounted any existing problems one after another.
 He established favorable relations with the empires of China and Rome.